jesseharold/gender-unicorn/README.md

 Planned Features:
  - add tool tips w definitions from TSER
- - give focus to text input when you click OK or Edit button

 Implemented features (as of October 27, 2016):
  - set page values from query string